 Outdoor/Indoor Use: Both.
 Can be grown outdoors if you live in a warm tropical climate.

 Light Requirements: Full sun to partial shade.
-It likes a lot of sunlight, however you should protect it from direct sun during hot summer months.
+It likes a lot of sunlight, however, you should protect it from direct sun during the hot summer months.

-Water Requirements: Like most of the tropical plants, Money Tree likes moist well drained soil.
+Water Requirements: Like most tropical plants, Money Tree likes moist well-drained soil.
 Provide it with plenty of water during hot summer months.
 It will also enjoy occasional misting.
 This plant adapts very well to different conditions.

 Hardiness: Grows best in the USDA Zones 10 – 11.
 Needs to be protected from cold temperatures below 30F.